FactoryTalk-Optix/.github/profile/README.md

 # Welcome to FactoryTalk® Optix™ organization!

-Welcome to FactoryTalk® Optix™, a new visualization platform that accelerates value delivery with modern technologies, innovative designs and scalable deployment options.
+Welcome to [FactoryTalk® Optix™](http://www.factorytalkoptix.com/), a new visualization platform that accelerates value delivery with modern technologies, innovative designs and scalable deployment options.

-FactoryTalk Optix can help improve your process, efficiency and deliverables – in one easy-to-access tool.
+[FactoryTalk® Optix™](http://www.factorytalkoptix.com/) can help improve your process, efficiency and deliverables – in one easy-to-access tool.
 Take advantage of new levels of collaboration, scalability and interoperability to achieve your HMI vision.

 New SaaS-enabled workflows will enable your team to collaborate any time, from anywhere, thanks to built-in change tracking and versioning that automatically keeps track of who did what and when.

 ## Informations

 This organization contains a set of repositories that can be used as PoC, training or demonstrations.
-These repositories have been created by our most talented technicians to show the endless capabilities of FactoryTalk® Optix™, feel free to clone these repositories in FactoryTalk® Optix™ IDE and test them!
+These repositories have been created by our most talented technicians to show the endless capabilities of FactoryTalk® Optix™, feel free to clone these repositories in [FactoryTalk® Optix™](http://www.factorytalkoptix.com/) IDE and test them!

 ## How to clone the repositories